chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 ## To Do or Not to Do: Experimenting with Classification
 My second project was inspired by note taking and task lists.
 Often when I'm away from my computer in a social setting, a thought or a task may come to me that I want to capture and come back to at the end of the day.
 However, each thought or task might need to be handled in a different way based on priority, objective, topics.
 My concept was to create a virtual assistant that sifts through messages sent over text and employs GPT to understand, categorize, appropriately respond and take action on the message.
 Here's how it works:

-- A user sends a message, which is stored in the Airtable 'Messages' table.
+- A user sends a message, which is stored in an Airtable table.
 - At regular intervals, the application's scheduler triggers the check_for_new_messages function.
 - When a new message is found, the application uses the OpenAI GPT-4 model to classify the message into categories such as PriorityType, TopicType, and ActionType.
-- After classifying the message, the application uses GPT-4 again to generate a relevant response based on the user's original message and the classification type
+- After classifying the message, the application uses GPT-4 again to generate a relevant response based on the user's original message and respective classification type
 - The application then formats an email, incorporating the original message, its classification, and the generated response.
-- The application compiles and send an individual digest of messages and responses to each userThe user receives this formatted email via SendGrid, a cloud-based email delivery service.
+- The application compiles and sends an individual digest of messages and responses to each user.
+The user receives this formatted email via SendGrid, a cloud-based email delivery service.
 The email contains the classification details and the AI-generated response.

 {{< figure src="Intern.png" title="A request categorized as research and the 'Intern's generated response" >}}

 ## ...
-A block away: An Example of Contextualized Recommendation & Function Calling
+A block away: An Example of Personalization, Prompting and Function Calling
 This experiment was inspired by a friend of mine who constantly would text me for recommendations based on very specific locations - real-time.
 So the concept here was what if you could share your location with an agent to help you find places to discover - real time with natural language.

 Most recommendation engines use what's known as collaborative filtering or content-based filtering to determine recommendations.
 However, they require a lot of data from the user in the form of explicit user preferences.
 In this experiment, I took a shortcut and used GPT to provide meaningful recommendations by allowing the user to enter a snippet of useful context to help it rank the results returned from the Google Search API.
 This is how it works: